wwtkddnjsww/SITUA-CQ/README.md

 # SITUA CQ

-In this repository, we offer the code of SITUA-CQ algorithm, which is extended version of research paper published in WCNC 2022 [1].
+In this repository, we offer the code of the SITUA-CQ algorithm, which is published in IoT Journal [1] and an extended version of the research paper published in WCNC 2022 [2].

-Moreover, this code is based on PyTorch and QPyTorch [2].
+Moreover, this code is based on PyTorch and QPyTorch [3].

-To use this code, please refer SITUA-CQ under below.
+To use this code, please refer to SITUA-CQ under below.

+'''
-S. Seo, J. Lee, H. Ko, and S. Pack, "Situation-Aware Cluster and Quantization Level Selection Algorithm for Fast Federated Learning," IEEE Internet of Things Journal, doi: 10.1109/JIOT.2023.3262582.
+[1] S. Seo, J. Lee, H. Ko, and S. Pack, "Situation-Aware Cluster and Quantization Level Selection Algorithm for Fast Federated Learning," IEEE Internet of Things Journal, doi: 10.1109/JIOT.2023.3262582.
+'''

 ## Description of components in a nutshell
 In 'preliminary Experiments' folder, the effects of the over all distributions,